Topf-Lab/XLM-Tools/README.md

 python setup.py install
 ```

-To run please copy the [xlmtools.v1.0.py](xlmtools.v1.0.py) script into the folder containing either pdb structures to generate Depth and/or Jwalk result files or the Depth/Jwalk files themselves.
+The setup.py script will install the relevant modules and set up 3 aliases in your ~/.bashrc:

+DEPTH - The DEPTH algorithm for calculating residue depth, this in an external software from the Computational and Structural Biology Lab at Pune.
+Please note this program may not work on all OS, see http://cospi.iiserpune.ac.in/depth/htdocs/download.html for details.

+jwalk - To the Jwalk.v2.1.py script for running Jwalk

+xlm - To the xlmtools.v1.0.py script for running XLM-Tools

-Flags can be listed by running python xlmtools.v1.0.py -h, which will show the below help message:
+Flags can be listed by running xlm -h, which will show the below help message:

 XLM Tools tools: A tool to score model protein structures according to
 crosslink and monolink data.